jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Despite our problems with our current philosophy, society always needs one philosophy that reigns above the rest.
 We use it to create the ground rules that glue us all together.
 Without a ruling philosophy, the story of mankind would be a story of chaos.
 There would be no such thing as civilization.

 Darth Blockbuster fights to control the ruling philosophy.
 When he succeeds, he writes rules to keep the tools he commands, and therefore himself, in power.
 Corporate manuals, university guidelines, social justice blogs are among the pages of his Death Star rule book fighting off the Digital Age.
 These rules interfere with regular people's majically bonding with new tools.
 But how can you tell if a rule is good or bad?
 How can you pinpoint a rule book as a Death Star?
 Darth Blockbuster doesn't tell people he's Darth Blockbuster.
-Instead, he says he's an Executive Vice President or Prince.
+Instead, he says he's The Executive or The Prince.
 Are these people genuine authority figures in the story of civilization, or Darth Blockbusters protecting their paychecks?

 It's essential to filter out the good from the bad rules throughout our everyday lives.
 It takes practice, and it demands cultivating our integrity and inner truths.
 Yet it's a struggle that's been taking place for centuries.
 As an example, you needn't look further than this story of a Maryland farm boy named Frederick, who was born approximately two centuries ago.